 Dr. Werner von Braun, Associate Director of the U. S. National Aeronautics and Space Administration?

-Dr. Werner von Braun, Associate Director of the U. S. National Aeronautics and Space Administration (NASA) on Wednesday (25 August) visited the Italian satellite base on the Kenya coast.
+Background: Dr. Werner von Braun, Associate Director of the U. S. National Aeronautics and Space Administration (NASA) on Wednesday (25 August) visited the Italian satellite base on the Kenya coast.
 He was the guest of the Director of the Italian Space Centre, Professor Luigi Broglio.

 NASA is closely cooperating with the Italians and is supplying scout rockets, which so far have launched two Italian satellites into orbit around the equator.